-Travel and Allowances -Adjunct Instructors
+Travel and Allowances - Part-Time Instructors

-Temporary or adjunct curriculum and extension instructors who travel more than 15 miles to or from a duty station for the purpose of teaching curriculum and extension courses may be paid mileage expense in justified cases approved in writing by the College's President or his/her designee.
+Temporary or part-time curriculum and extension instructors who travel more than 15 miles to or from a duty station for the purpose of teaching curriculum and extension courses may be paid mileage expense in justified cases approved in writing by the College's President or his/her designee.

 Note: This policy is not intended to reimburse normal commuting expenses.
-Adjunct instructors cannot claim mileage from home to any class location or from any class location to home.
+Part-time instructors cannot claim mileage from home to any class location or from any class location to home.

-Subsistence and lodging for temporary or adjunct curriculum and extension instructors may be paid when it is deemed more economical for the employee to stay overnight rather than to charge transportation costs on successive days.
+Subsistence and lodging for temporary or part-time curriculum and extension instructors may be paid when it is deemed more economical for the employee to stay overnight rather than to charge transportation costs on successive days.